 The following tabulation provides a concordance to the sermons above, followed by the corresponding Schneyer numbers for Aquinas (as Aq.).
 Johannes de Opreno (as Op.), the Erfurt manuscript (as Erf.) and the London manuscript (as Lon.), with further correspondences of individual sermons are noted in full as relevant: (i) unidentified; (ii) Aq.
 579, Op.
 525, Erf.
 8; (iii) Aq.
 580, Erf.
 9; (iv) Op.
 526, Erf.
 7, also Aldobrandinus de Cavalcantibus OP (Schneyer 1:199) no. 658; (v) Op.
 527, Erf.
 10, also Munich, Bayerische Staatsbibliothek, Clm 2983, ff.
 186va-202 (Schneyer 8:593) no. 2; (vi) Aq.
 581, Op.
 528, Erf.
 11; (vii) unidentified; (viii) Aq.
 582, Op.
 529, Erf.
 13; (ix) Aq.
 583, Erf.
 14; (x) Aq.
 584; (xi) unidentified; (xii) Aq.
 585, Erf.
 16; (xiii) Aq.
 586, Op.
 531, Erf.
 17; (xiv) Aq.
 587, Op.
 532, Erf.
 18; (xv) Aq.
 588, Op.
 533, Erf.
 19; (xvi) Aq.
 589, Erf.
 20; (xvii) Aq.
 590, Erf.
 21; (xviii) Aq.
 591, Erf.
 22; (xix) Aq.
 592; (xx) Aq.
 593; (xxi) Aq.
 594; (xxii) Aq.
 595; (xxiii) Aq.
 596; (xxiv) Aq.
 597; (xxv) Aq.
 598; (xxvi) Aq.
 599; (xxvii) Aq.
 600, Op.
 540; (xxviii) Aq.
 601, Op.
 541; (xxix) Aq.
 602, Op.
 542; (xxx) Aq.
 603, Op.
 543; (xxxi) Aq.
 604; (xxxii) Aq.
 605; (xxxiii) Aq.
 607; (xxxiv) Aq.
 608, Op.
 544; (xxxv) Aq.
 609; (xxxvi) Aq.
 610, Op.
 546; (xxxvii) Aq.
 611; (xxxviii) Aq.
 612, Op.
 548; (xxxix) Aq.
 613, Op.
 549; (xl) Aq.
 614, Op.
 550; (xli) Aq.
 615, Op.
 550; (xlii) Aq.
 616, Op.
 552; (xliii) Aq.
 617, Op.
 553; (xliv) Aq.
 618, Op.
 554; (xlv) Aq.
 619; (xlvi) Aq.
 620; (xlvii) Aq.
 621, Op.
 556; (xlviii) Aq.
 622; (xlix) Aq.
 623, Op.
 557; (l) unidentified; (li) Aq.
 625, Op.
 559; (lii) Aq.
 626; (liii) Aq.
 627; (liv) Aq.
 628, Op.
 560; (lv) Aq.
 629; (lvi) Aq.
 630, Op.
 561; (lvii) Aq.
 631, Op.
 562; (lviii) Aq.
 632, Op.
 563; (lix) Aq.
 633, Op.
 564; (lx) Aq.
 634, Op.
 565; (lxi) Aq.
 635, Op.
 566; (lxii) Aq.
 636, Op.
 567; (lxiii) Aq.
 627; (lxiv) Aq.
 638, Op.
 569; (lxv) Aq.
 639, Op.
 570; (lxvi) Aq.
 640, Op.
 571; (lxvii) Aq.
 641; (lxviii) Aq.
 642, Op.
 573; (lxix) Aq.
 643, Op.
 574; (lxx) Aq.
 644, Op.
 575; (lxxi) Aq.
 645, Op.
 576; (lxxii) Aq.
 646, Op.
 577; (lxxiii) Aq.
 647, Op.
 578; (lxxiv) Aq.
 648, Op.
 579; (lxxv) Aq.
 649, Op.
 580; (lxxvi) Aq.
 650, Op.
 581; (lxxvii) Aq.
 651; (lxxviii) Aq.
 651, Op.
 583; (lxxix) Aq.
 653, Op.
 584; (lxxx) Aq.
 654, Op.
 585; (lxxxi) Aq.
 655, Op.
 587; (lxxxii) Op.
 586; (lxxxiii) Op.
 590; (lxxxiv) Aq.
 657, Op.
 591; (lxxxv) Aq.
 658, Lon.
 49, also Munich, Bayerische Staatsbibliothek, Clm 5528 (Schneyer 7:632) no. 279; (lxxxvi) Aq.
 659; (lxxxvii) Aq.
 660, Op.
 588, Lon.
 50; (lxxxviii) Aq.
 662, Op.
 592, Lon.
 52; (lxxxix) Aq.
 663, Op.
 593, Lon.
 53; (xc) Aq.
 664, Op.
 594, Lon.
 67; (xci) Aq.
 665, Lon.
 68, also Turin, Biblioteca nazionale universitaria, E. VI.
 23 (Schneyer 9:689) no. 24; (xcii) Aq.
 666, Lon.
 71; (xciii) Aq.
 667, Op.
 596, Lon.
 72.

-The series as presented in this manuscript has a strong degree of internal coherence.
-This is marked not just by the repeated address to “beloved brothers” (“fratres karissimi”), but also by the fact that all but three of the 55 sermons begin with a lemma taken from one of the four Gospels, with a notable focus on Jesus’s public ministry.
-That this series as preserved here (and not as in the Berlin manuscript) is in something approaching the form in which it was first conceived is confirmed by the fact that two of those three sermons not beginning with a Gospel lemma (nos. i, xxx, and liv) are the only two in the entire series that can be attributed to known authors, and are thus obviously secondary interpolations into an original sermon cycle.
+All but three (nos. i, xxx, and liv) of the 55 homilies begin with a lemma taken from one of the four Gospels, with a notable focus on Jesus’s public ministry.
+Two of these can be attributed to known authors and are secondary interpolations into this collection.
 Sermon xxx, which begins with Apoc.
-19,9, is known as a sermon ascribed to the early twelfth-century writers Honorius Augustodunensis (Schneyer 2:723), no. 57 (printed in PL 172, cols 1043-46), and Werner von Ellerbach (Schneyer 5:718), no. 73.
+19:9, can be ascribed to the early twelfth-century writers Honorius Augustodunensis (Schneyer 2:723), no. 57 (printed in PL 172, cols 1043-46), and Werner von Ellerbach (Schneyer 5:718), no. 73.
 Sermon liv, which begins with Is.
 60,8, is likewise known as a sermon from the pen of Honorius Augustodunensis (Schneyer 2:721), no. 3 (printed in PL 172, cols 831-36).

 pp. 284-288, De omnibus sanctis, incipit, “[S]alutant uos omnes sancti.
 Ad Corinthios in fine [2 Cor.
 13,12] et iio Machabeorum. fratres qui sunt in ierosolimis et cetera [2 Mc.
 1,1] et quia post salutacionem consueuit homo demandare aliquam…”; De purificatione, incipit, “[P]ost quam impleti sunt dies pur[gationis] et cetera.
 [Lk.
 2,22] Nota quod licet beata uirgo non iudigeret purgatione. tamen uoluit legem implere propter iiiior causas. primo in exemplum humilitatis…”; De sancto iohanne baptiste, incipit, “[F]uit homo missus a deo. et cetera.
 [Jn.
 1, 6] Duos nuncios misit deus in hunc mundum. seruum. et filium. prius seruum ut comminaretur …”; De cena domini, incipit, “[V]os mundi estis. sed non omnes.
 [Jn.
 13,10] hoc dicebat dominus sancta cena .xii. apostolis. undecim erant mundi … Caro mea uere est cibus. et sanguis meus uere est potus.
 [Jn.
 6,56] Consolatio nostre tribulacionis. vnde. ysa.
 Sicut mater consolatur filios suos eis cibum et potum.”;